jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 - ``@jupyterlab/settingeditor:ISettingEditorTracker``: A widget tracker for setting editors.
   Use this if you want to be able to iterate over and interact with setting editors created by the application.
+- ``@jupyterlab/settingregistry:ISettingRegistry``: An interface to the JupyterLab settings system.
+  Use this if you want to store settings for your application.
+  See `extension settings <#extension-settings>`__ for more information.
+- ``@jupyterlab/statedb:IStateDB``: An interface to the JupyterLab state database.
+  Use this if you want to store data that will persist across page loads.
+  See `state database <#state-database>`__ for more information.
 - ``@jupyterlab/statusbar:IStatusBar``: An interface to the status bar on the application.
   Use this if you want to add new status bar items.
 - ``@jupyterlab/terminal:ITerminalTracker``: A widget tracker for terminals.